Belcarra/pic32mz_usblan_harmony3_demo/README.md

     - net Zeroconf
     - USB High Speed Driver
     - USB Device Driver
-    - Belcarra USBLAN Function Driver
+    - Belcarra PIC32MZ USBLAN Function Driver

-The **Belcarra PIC32MZ USBLAN Driver** is a TCPIP NIC driver that uses the PIC32MZ USB High Speed Device Driver to connect to another system.
+The **Belcarra PIC32MZ USBLAN Function Driver** is a TCPIP NIC driver that uses the PIC32MZ USB High Speed Device Driver to connect to another system.
 It uses CDC-EEM to transfer network packets to and from the other system.
 The driver is distributed in this project as a libary archive (libusblan.a)

 ## Testing

 To test with this project you need:

     - have MPLAB X IDE installed
+    - have the Microchip XC compiler installed
     - have either the PIC32MZ EF SK or PIC32MZ EF Curiosity Board

 The project has all of the files needed to compile and build the test application.
 It is not necessary to have the Harmony 3 Framework installed.